Part of the Faculty of Arts

-Summative Assessment: At the end of each project, teachers also make a summative judgement relating to the children’s knowledge and understanding of artistic context and composition, in line with the objectives set out in the National Curriculum.
-This information is then recorded on an online database, allowing our academy leaders to track and monitor the progress and attainment of individuals as they make their way through the school.
+Summative Assessment: At the end of each project, teachers make a summative judgement relating to the children’s knowledge and understanding of artistic context and composition in line with the objectives set out in the National Curriculum.
+This information is recorded on an online database, allowing our academy leaders to track and monitor the progress and attainment of individuals as they make their way through the school.

 Educational Visits and Enrichment

 At Milton Primary Academy we place great emphasis on the importance of educational visits and visitors to enhance the teaching and learning of art.
-These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.
+These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first-hand experiences in the real-world.

 Whole School Enrichment and Clubs: During their time at Milton, all pupils will have access to a variety of educational visits to museums and art galleries.

 In Year 3, children particularly enjoy their trip to World of Wedgwood as part of their powerful project, ‘Potty about the Potteries’.
 During the trip, children see different items being designed and also observe the production and decoration processes taking place.
 What’s more, in Year 4, children have an amazing time visiting The TATE Museum and Gallery in Liverpool.
 They look at paintings and sculptures produced by a variety of famous artists and this gives them the necessary inspiration to produce their own pieces and display them in a ‘pop-up’ gallery, back at school.
-In Year 6, children also look forward to visiting the capital city of London and during the trip, they take in the breathtaking architecture and a visit a range of museums which display some incredibly famous pieces of historic and contemporary art.
+In Year 6, children also look forward to visiting the capital city of London and during the trip, they take in the breath-taking architecture and a visit a range of museums which display some incredibly famous pieces of historic and contemporary art.

-As has already been alluded to, art forms an integral part of the powerful projects that we undertake each term at Milton Primary and as part of their project, each year group designs and creates a final outcome, which in many cases requires the development of a range of artistic skills.
+As has already been alluded to, art forms an integral part of the powerful projects that we undertake each term at Milton Primary and as part of their project, each year group designs and creates a final outcome, which in many cases requires the development of a range of artistic competencies.
 The children then have opportunities to showcase their incredible creations, often inspired the visits that have taken place, to their peers, family and other important guests.
 It’s important to note that at Milton we LOVE to show pride in our learning and with this in mind, we can’t wait for you to come and see our next pop-up gallery!